lphansen/Twisted/README.md

 ## Prerequisites

-This project simply requires the Anaconda distribution of Python version 3.x and Julia 1.0 or higher versions.
+This project simply requires the Anaconda distribution of __Python version 3.6__ and __Julia 1.0__ or higher versions.
 Additional dependencies and prerequisites are handled automatically in setup.

 ## Installing and activating the environment